sstsimulator/sst-macro/docs/manual/manual.md

 This does not deactivate global variable redirection.
 Thus, with `SSTMAC_SRC2SRC=1` and `SSTMAC_SKELETONIZE=0`,
 SST-macro will act as an MPI emulator executing a full code but with global variables refactored to maintain correctness.

+\subsubsection{SSTMAC\_MEMOIZE: Default 0}
+If set to nonzero, activates memoization hooks.
+This deactivates all global variable refactoring, all symbol interception, and all skeletonization.

 \subsubsection{SSTMAC\_HEADERS: No default}
 The compiler wrapper will only redirect global variables that it knows should definitely be modified.